-a.
+b.
 Bank of Montreal Payment

 Tuition may be paid at any Bank of Montreal branch, whether or not the student holds an account there.
 Forms for Bank of Montreal Fee Payment are located at the back of the Registration Procedures publication.
 Students complete the required information and return it to any Bank of Montreal branch.
-Students who do not hold a Bank of Montreal account can use either the teller or an automated banking machine.

-b.
+c.
 Telephone Banking